-DON'T
+DON'T:

 Don't overuse a particular word or phrase.
-Avoid using 'I' at the start of each sentence.
+Don't use cliches or quotes.
+Avoid using 'l' at the start of each sentence.
 Don't use complex words just for the sake of it.
 Don't ramble.
 Don't copy any part of someone else's personal statement.